How Much Does It Cost to Move a Mobile Home?

 Although relocating safely and legally is a complex and expensive task, it's doable with the right help.
 Understanding the factors involved in this process will ensure this complicated job goes off without a hitch.

-There are several factors that affect the total cost to move a mobile home.
-The size and weight of your home, plus your moving distance, are the most obvious cost contributors, but things like inspections and permits can hike up the price.
+Despite the name, mobile homes aren’t that simple to move, and costs can add up.
+The size and weight of your home, along with your moving distance, are the most obvious cost factors.
+But things like inspections and permits can hike up the price.

-If your manufactured home is older, needs repairs or has tires that need to be replaced, you’ll have to address these issues before it’s safe enough to transport.
+If your manufactured home needs repairs or new tires, you must address these issues before it’s safe enough to transport, adding to total costs.

 A single-wide mobile home (also called a manufactured home) is the cheapest to move since you only need one truck to haul it.
 Double- and triple-wides can shoot costs up dramatically since they have to be split up and moved separately.
 Longer and wider units usually require a pilot car, police escort or a scheduled road closure, depending on local regulations.